sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 You, or rather Jevil - you were a Jester.
 Or rather - to complete the analogy that was hitting you with full clarity - the *Joker* of the Card Kingdom.

+You could see though that it would take you a long time to reach your full potential, but each step, each day was slowly but surely getting you there.

 ----

 The last day of your second life began with a request from Kris to meet you in a clearing in the Crimson Forest.